 I applied the Mod Podge to the back of the packets and “glued” them into place.

 For the writing on the front of the box, I just printed out some wording on my computer, rubbed chalk onto the back of the paper, traced over the letters to get the chalk outline onto the box and then went over the chalk with a black Sharpie.

 Originally, I had planned to distress my seed packets with those fancy inks from Tim Holtz.

-Totally off topic, but did you know that Howard Stern (the radio personality, not the one who was married to Anna Nicole Smith) is a fan of Tim Holtz’s inks.
+Totally off topic, but did you know that Howard Stern, the radio personality, is a fan of Tim Holtz’s inks.
 Small world.

 Anywho, I tested a brown distressing ink out on a sample seed packet and because the packets have a sort of blue color to them, the distressing was coming out a distressingly strange color.